About apps and data stores

 The relationship between apps and data stores depends on the type of app:

 • Generic search apps have a many-to-many relationship with data stores.
 When multiple data stores are connected to a single generic search app, this is referred to as blended search.
-For information about limitations of connecting a search app to more than one data store, see About connecting multiple data stores.
+For information about limitations of connecting a search app to more than one data store, see About blended search.

 • A generic recommendations app has a one-to-one connection with its data store.